novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 Everyone was looking at Kim Tae-hyun.

-'Yes, the son of the country's top chaebol should do it.'
+'Yes, the heir of the country's top chaebol should do it.'

 'Right, if I step up recklessly, it might seem inappropriate.'